 Cut flower stalks after blooming, and tidy up withered and dead leaves to help prevent infestation by plant scale pests and problems with fungus.

 It’s hard not to propagate Mexican Hen & Chicks!

 The plants reproduce on their own with little or no assistance from their keepers as the leaves fall off and root.

-If you’re very enthusiastic about producing more of these hardy little plants, propagate them from mature leaves or stem cuttings.
+If you’re very enthusiastic about producing more of these hardy little plants, propagate them from mature leaves or stem cuttings or mother plant offsets.

 Propagation from succulent stem cuttings and leaves is very easy.

 Lay the cuttings on top of a tray of cactus or succulent mix.